h3rald/h3rald/contents/now.md

 ### H3RALD ecosystem

 I've recently collected what I call the _H3RALD Ecosystem_ on [code.h3rald.com](https://code.h3rald.com).
 It is a collection of my own tools, mainly for my personal use, that may also be useful to others.
 Every project is open source, and every project is either a standalone, self-contained command line tool or something equally minimal.
-You can obtain the source code of each of these tools via [code.h3rald.com](https://code.h3rald.com), [Sourcehut](https://sr.ht/~h3rald/ecosystem/sources), or [GitHub](https://github.com/h3rald) (even though I am thinking of progressively [giving up GitHub](https://sfconservancy.org/GiveUpGitHub/)).
+You can obtain the source code of each of these tools via [code.h3rald.com](https://code.h3rald.com) or [GitHub](https://github.com/h3rald).

-In particular, I am more frequently tinkering with [min](/min), [mn](/mn), [LiteStore](/litestore), [HastyScribe](/hastyscribe) and [HastySite](/hastysite).
+In particular, I am more frequently tinkering with [min](/min), [hex](/hex), [LiteStore](/litestore), [HastyScribe](/hastyscribe) and [HastySite](/hastysite).
 Projects like [pls](/pls) and [nimhttpd](/nimhttpd) are fairly _complete_, so changes are going to be more sporadic, but I am using them literally every day as well.

 ### Permacomputing, frugal computing,  Solarpunk, artisan engineering...